awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 ## SDK

 **Q: Can I use other SDK to send data to the pipeline created by this solution**<br>
 Yes, you can.
 The solution support users using third-party SDK to send data to the pipeline.
-Note that, if you want to enable data procesing and modeling module when using a third-party SDK to send data, you will need to provide an transformation plugin to map thrid-party SDK's data structure to solution data schema.
+Note that, if you want to enable data processing and modeling module when using a third-party SDK to send data, you will need to provide an transformation plugin to map third-party SDK's data structure to solution data schema.
 Please refer to [Custom plugin](./pipeline-mgmt/data-processing/configure-plugin.md) for more details.

 ## Setup and configuration
 **Q: How can I create more users for this solution?**</br>